ISO Automation: Workflows to Improve Internal Control Systems

+3. Policies and Procedures Authoring

 In many enterprises, procedures are impeded by a lack of proper policy authoring and chaotic documentation.

 Automating policies and procedures authoring workflow enables a company to facilitate this process dynamically, along with the authoring and approving chain, from Human Resources, Legal, Compliance, Operations, and other departments.

 Certain industries require Corrective and Preventive Action (CAPA) Process as part of the Quality Management System.
-One good example of which is the Medical and Pharmaceutical industries.
+One good example of this is the Medical and Pharmaceutical industries.
 Failure to practice CAPA can result in a medical device or medicine to be labeled as substandard or adulterated.

 CAPA is used to improve an organization's processes and eliminate the causes of non-conformities and other undesirable situations.
 Automating the corrective and preventive action workflow ensures appropriate action is taken within a reasonable timeframe and the resulting changes work.